mptsolutions/UntappdPhotos/README.md

 Do you wish to continue? [y/N]
 ```

 Next you need to choose one of the below options.
 Even though you are not using the "Pi 4 / Pi 400", you should enter "```1```" anyway.
-If you got this far and only just clued-in that this project uses the square screen, stop now - none of this nonsense isn't need for the rectangle version.
+If you got this far and only just clued-in that this project uses the square screen, stop now - none of this nonsense is need for the rectangle version.
+And if for some reason you decided to use the original Raspberry Pi Zero then I guess you want to choose "```3```".

 ```
 Pick your HyperPixel 4 and Raspberry Pi combo below: